paramsiddharth/statushttp/README.md

   ```

 ## List of Identifiers Used
+The following identifiers are used in `statushttp` to identify
+various HTTP statuses.

 | Identifier                                | Code |
 | ------------------------------------------ | --- |
 | CONTINUE                                 | 100 |